psychogun/psychogun.github.io/docs/linux/Stratum-1-NTP-Server-using-Raspberry-Pi.md

 admin@raspberrypi:~ $ sudo reboot
 ```
 ### Status of ntp
-After the reboot and 15 minutes or so, you should see `SHM(2)`, the `PPS` signal, selected, which will be indicated by an asterisk in front of that line.
+After the reboot and 15 minutes or so (gps lock), you should see `SHM(2)`, the `PPS` signal, selected, which will be indicated by an asterisk in front of that line.

 Check the `ntp` status with `ntpq -p`:
 ```bash
 admin@raspberrypi:~ $ ntpq -p
      remote                                   refid      st t when poll reach   delay   offset   jitter